ietf-wg-webtrans/webtrans-wg-materials/charter.md

 or protocol extensions in order to support the development of the W3C WebTransport API <https://wicg.github.io/web-transport>.

-The WebTransport working group will define a protocol or suite of protocols that support a range of simple communication methods.
+The WebTransport working group will define an application-layer protocol or suite of application-layer protocols that support a range of simple communication methods.
 These must include unreliable messages (that might be limited by the path MTU), reliable messages, and ordered streams of reliable messages.
 Attention will be paid to the performance of the protocol, in particular protocol overheads and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into the Web security model.
+These new protocols shall be built over QUIC or TLS.

 The group will pay attention to security issues arising from the above scenarios so as to ensure against creation of new